 - Water - to make the broth.

-- Kelp Flakes - to give it the fishy flavor.
+- Kelp Flakes – to give it the fishy flavor.
 I find these at Whole Foods or Amazon.
-You can also use crushed-up nori.
-(Use the extra kelp flakes to replace anchovies to make an awesome vegan Caesar dressing.)
+You can also use crushed-up nori sheets.
+(Use the extra kelp flakes to replace anchovies to make an awesome vegan Caesar dressing and give vegan linguine with clam sauce its flavor.)

 - Oil - to give it a little moisture and mouth feel of tuna.
 Any neutral-flavored oil will work or you can leave it out for an oil-free tuna.
 You can also use flaxseed oil for a more fishy flavor.
 You can also omit the oil for an oil-free mock tuna.